mohbabaeee/karyab-react/README.md

 Features that the app lacks?

-- better JSON fetching (Now JSON fetches from my github repo and you cant add or delete data but the logic is coded😅)
+- Building BackEnd (Now JSON file fetches from my github repo and you cant add or delete data but the logic is coded😅)
 - Categories by Job fields and City
 - Search by Title
 - ~~There is 404 Page but it should be **Without** Navbar and Footer~~ (Fixed)